cacophony-wj/LeS/README.md

 # Launching the Game

 The rest must be completed after the game itself is launched.
 I recommend bringing up this readme on a portable device by navigating to [www.wabbajack.org](https://www.wabbajack.org) and referring to the Gallery.
-Anyway, Launch the modlist from the command which reads **RUN ME TO START THE GAME**, create your character, and follow _all_ of the instructions in the below link:
+Anyway, Launch the modlist from the command which reads **SKSE (RUN ME TO START THE GAME)**.
+If you receive a message that files are missing, do not exist, or a warning about an incorrect path, you _may_ have to edit the link to "skse_loader" in the drop down and point it to your Skyrim directory.
+Once you are in-game, create your character and follow _all_ of the instructions in the below link:

 [Licentia Configuration](https://github.com/cacophony-wj/LeS/blob/master/MCMs.MD)